 There is nothing more heart-wrenching than looking at those sad puppy eyes as you walk out the door without a leash in hand.
 The situation is even worse when howling and crying accompany your walk to the car.
 Separation anxiety is a real issue for many pooches and their owners.

 As your pooch can’t take a relaxing bubble bath while you are gone, the top priority is to keep them (and your home) as safe as possible.
 Anxiety can make Fido do damage to the home that they otherwise would not do.
-Dog crates are a great asset in these situations.
-The crate is your pup’s haven where they feel secure.
+That’s where a great dog crate comes in, serving as your pup’s haven.

 1. LUCKUP Heavy Duty Dog Crate – Best Overall

 The number one spot on your list goes to this durable metal crate that comes in two sizes and either silver or black.
 This option has a top door so you can easily interact with your pup, and a wide front door making it easy for your dog to enter and exit.

 The strong bottom grates are narrow so you don’t have to worry about paws catching or getting stuck.
 It also has a sliding bottom tray for catching food and other “debris” that could fall through.
 That said, this model has two solid steel locks that are very durable.